nikolawannabe/pcyo/content/instruments.md

 Please fill out the instrument request form in Jovial if you would like an instrument.
 Instruments will be loaned out on a first-come-first-served basis, and if we do not have your instrument, we may need to refer you elsewhere to rent your instrument at your cost.

 Instruments not currently loaned to our students may be borrowed by other students in private lessons or classes if sponsored by a teacher and SCO board member.
-We charge a small maintenance fee (very roughly $10/month) to students not in our program for violins and also require a damage deposit or tile tracker for cellos.
+We charge a small maintenance fee (typically $8-$15/month) to students not in our program for violins and also require a damage deposit or tile tracker for cellos.

 Parents may also borrow an instrument to play along with their student for a small maintenance fee that supports regularly stringing the instrument and bow maintenance.